sswahn/session/README.md

 Ensure the following environmental variables are set in your Lambda function:

 - SESSION_TABLE: The name of your DynamoDB table for storing session information.
-- PARTITION_KEY: The partition key of your DynamoDB session table.
+- PARTITION_KEY: The name of the partition key of your DynamoDB session table.
 - CLIENT_ID: The AWS Cognito client ID.

 ## Database Design